Bachelor of Zoology and Animal Science

 If you’re fascinated by the way animals behave, adapt, evolve and survive, you’re not alone.
 Animal enthusiasts choose Deakin to turn their passion into a rewarding career because of our research-informed teaching and practical approach to learning.
 This hands-on approach ensures you will develop the technical and practical expertise required to thrive in your career, as well as the communication, teamwork and critical-thinking skills to equip you for future roles in the field.

-As you advance through the course, you will be exposed to many unique aspects of zoology.
-These include physiological and behavioural adaptations to environmental change, disease ecology, animal sensory neurobiology and behaviour, as well as ecological and conservation genetics.
+As you advance through the course, you will be exposed to many different aspects of zoology.
+These include physiological and behavioural adaptations to environmental change, disease ecology, animal sensory neurobiology and behaviour, field studies, and ecological and conservation genetics.
 The wide range of core units will broaden your skill set, expanding your career options across the growing zoology and animal science field.

 How you will learn is as important as what you will learn.
-Start preparing for your future career by undertaking a discipline-specific industry work placement.
-Study animals working alongside academic staff who aren’t just teachers, but researchers at the forefront of their respective fields.
+Study animals while working alongside academic staff who aren’t just teachers, but researchers at the forefront of their respective fields.
+You’ll also undertake a discipline-specific industry work placement, allowing you to gain valuable experience and start preparing for your future career while you study.

 Indicative student workload